Login

 Local EORs

 Traditionally, an employer of record is a local organization.
 This means a company can work with them to hire talent based in another jurisdiction, local to the chosen EOR.
-For example, a company in the U.S. might work with an EOR in Spain to employ workers based in Spain.
+For example, a company in the United States might work with an EOR in Spain to employ workers based in Spain.

 It’s worth noting that the concept of employer of record services isn’t always treated the same from country to country.
 In Germany, for example, an EOR is known as an Employee Leasing service provider, which is regulated by the Labour Leasing Act (Arbeitnehmerüberlassungsgesetz - AÜG).
 This has a fixed term of 18 months, after which the employer is required to set up a Foreign Registered Employer (Ausländischer Arbeitgeber ohne Sitz in Deutschland) to continue the employment.